AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/interactive-controls.md

 ---
 description: Interactive Controls allow you to edit segments and date ranges for one or more requests directly from the worksheet.
-This gives you more flexibility when updating report builder requests.
+This gives you more flexibility when updating Report Builder requests.
 title: Interactive controls
 feature: Report Builder
 role: User, Admin